brendt/stitcher.io/src/content/book/06-managing-domains.md

 Are you enjoying this series this far?
 Got any questions or feedback?
 Feel free to let me know via [Twitter](*https://twitter.com/brendt_gd) or [e-mail](mailto:brendt@stitcher.io).

-Next week we'll dive back into code, I'll explain the state pattern and how it can be used to keep our models clean, yet allow them to provide rich functionality.
+Next week we'll dive back into code, and finally arrive at the application layer, looking forward to it!